-Ann Peebles is an internationally acclaimed singer and songwriter best known for her popular Memphis soul albums of the 1970s on the Hi Records label.
+Ann Peebles is an internationally acclaimed singer-songwriter, best known for her popular Memphis soul albums of the 70s on the Hi Records label.

 Originally released in 1973 on the label Hi (same label as Al Green), I Can’t Stand The Rain was the name of the album, and the song was the title track.

-Since then I Can’t Stand The Rain has only increased in popularity, these days most people know the song, but most likely not the artist behind it.
+Since then, I Can’t Stand The Rain has increased in popularity but unfortunately the same can’t necessarily be said for the artist behind it.

 Eruption had their biggest hit with the song in 1978, Lowell George (of Little Feet) made his version in 1979.